jchatel/quickmail-next-docs/inbox-settings/buying-gmail-accounts-domains-through-quickmail.md

 ## Can I bring my own domain and get email accounts from QuickMail?

-No, it's not possible to bring your own domain and get email accounts from QuickMail.
+No, it's not possible to bring your own domain or use an existing domain to get email accounts from QuickMail.
 A new domain purchased from QuickMail is required to get email accounts from QuickMail.